About

 Core media handling stays in the browser.
 The product is designed so users can do real work without pushing files through a remote processing queue.

-Honest capability language
+Clear capability language

 Browser codec support, export limits, and print readiness are described plainly.
-The product would rather be clear than sound bigger than it is.

 About